 The right amount of seating is key to achieving the right ambiance in a living space, what’s more, important is the variety of different seating.
 Maybe you have an open plan kitchen diner and your space could do with a chill-out area, this is where a bespoke seating area would come in handy.
 This sofa looks like the perfect space to settle down with a book at the end of a long day!

 When a space naturally encourages a place to sit or perch, add a few cushions and use accordingly.
-This deep recessed window encourages exactly that!
+This deep recessed window lends itself perfectly to exactly that!

 If you ever struggle with an awkward corner and feel you could benefit from extra seating then you can’t go wrong with a cozy seating area complete with cushions, lighting, and plants.
 It can instantly enhance a room and create an interesting, functioning space that the whole family will enjoy.